Rjmoodie/yardpass-upgrade/Ideation/waitlist-page.md

 "Join the Future of Event Management"

 ### Subheadline
-"Be among the first to experience YardPass.
+"Be among the first to experience Liventix.
 Sign up now for early access and exclusive beta perks."

 ### Visual Elements
-- High-quality screenshot or mockup of YardPass interface
+- High-quality screenshot or mockup of Liventix interface
 - Short animated GIF or video showing key feature (15-30 seconds)
-- Clean, modern design with YardPass brand colors
+- Clean, modern design with Liventix brand colors

 ## Signup Form
 ### Required Fields